KDE/digikam-doc/maintenance_tools/maintenance_database.rst

     - **Cleanup the Similarity database**.

-    - **Shrink all databases** to ensure de-fragmentation and just keeps the database small.
+    - **Shrink all databases** to ensure de-fragmentation, keeping the database as small as possible.

 .. note::

    The last option leads to the vacuuming (shrinking) of the databases.
-Vacuuming is supported both for SQLite and MySQL.

-While the scan for new items process is under progress, as the process may take much time and digiKam cannot be used, a non modal dialog appear to make sure that no database corruption occurs.
+Vacuuming is supported for both SQLite and MySQL.
+Database shrinking may take some time.
+In order to avoid database corruption during this operation, digiKam will display the following non modal dialog, and stop responding to user commands until the shrinking operation is complete.

 .. figure:: images/maintenance_database_process.webp
     :alt: